YinHK-gameDev/unity-learn/scene/README.md

 Tuple<Scene, SceneAsset> SceneTemplate.Instantiate(SceneTemplateAsset sceneTemplate, bool loadAdditively, string newSceneOutputPath = null);
 ```

-When you create a new scene from a template, either from a script or using the New Scene dialog, Unity triggers an [event](./https://docs.unity3d.com/ScriptReference/SceneTemplate.SceneTemplateService.html).
-Unity triggers this event after the template is instantiated, and also after it triggers the `EditorSceneManager.newSceneCreated` or `EditorSceneManager.sceneOpened` events.
+When you create a new scene from a template, either from a script or using the New Scene dialog, Unity triggers an **`event`**.
+Unity triggers this event after the template is instantiated, and also after it triggers the **`EditorSceneManager.newSceneCreated`** or **`EditorSceneManager.sceneOpened`** events.

 ```cs
 public class SceneTemplate